Welcome to the Trans Pennine Trail

 A national coast to coast route for recreation and transport – for walkers, cyclists and (in parts) horse riders

 Town Centre works – Following completion of the emergency Gas works at King Street West / Chestergate, Stockport, works will start on BT diverting their services.
 The traffic signals (including signalised pedestrian / cycle crossing) will remain switched off with the right turn from Chestergate to King Street West (northbound) and straight ahead from Chestergate towards the bus depot movements banned.
 A diversion will be signed up to the existing Toucan on King Street West in proximity to Heaton Lane roundabout.
 Within a week Stockport hope to be able to open the right turn from Chestergate to King Street West (northbound), however, the traffic signals will remain switched off with the pedestrian / cycle diversion in place.
-Current programme to complete Spring 2019.
-Mapping (Updated 13th September 2018)
+Current programme to complete Winter 2019.
+Mapping (Updated 20th September 2019)

 M60 Bride Repairs, Northenden: Please note the works on this section.
 Banksmen will be in operation during works and Trail users may experience slight delays whilst machinery is moved, please see the following information and diversion: (Please Note: This diversion is NOT suitable for horse riders, this has been raised with our colleagues at Manchester Council and Highways England)